wmo-im/wis2box-training/exercise-materials/csv2bufr-exercises/answers/answers.md

 csv2bufr mappings create 301150 301011 301012 301023 007031 010004 012101 013009 --output mapping_2.json
 ```

-After deleting unnecessary BUFR elements in the mappings file like before, we convert `ex_2.csv` to BUFR using command:

 ```bash
 csv2bufr data transform --bufr-template mapping_2.json --output-dir . ex_2.csv
 ```

-and of course can use BUFR Dump to inspect the contents of the output BUFR.
+and of course can use bufr_dump to inspect the contents of the output BUFR.

 ## Exercise 3